Google Drive file ownership: your first stop to Drive security

 Ever dealt with a Drive file recovery puzzle where you had to painfully patch the pieces together to find an important file?

-Experienced an orphaned file situation or a permanent deletion of an important file which couldn’t be altered?
+Experienced an orphaned file situation or a permanent deletion of an important file that couldn’t be altered?

 When assessing basic security goals like Data Loss Prevention (DLP) and information security, how well you handle Google Drive file ownership and sharing at your organization can mean the world.

-As you probably know, every file Jenna (let’s call her Jenna) creates, syncs or uploads, Jenna automatically becomes its owner, right?
+As you probably know, for every file Jenna (let’s call her Jenna) creates, syncs, or uploads, Jenna automatically becomes its owner, right?

 Now, as the owner, Jenna has powerful rights over her files, including: